Final-JJZ/Final/README.md

 I was taught that for Batch files, but didn't know it worked in other systems

 Comments in source.java:
-Line 13: "translate to human-readable code"
+<br>Line 13: "translate to human-readable code"
-Line 14: "inject source code into the next file"
+<br>Line 14: "inject source code into the next file"

 Comments in source.c and source.cpp:
-Line 28: "C does not like comma declarations of pointers to characters" Line 28: "C is obnoxious"
+<br>Line 28: "C does not like comma declarations of pointers to characters"
+<br>Line 28: "C is obnoxious"
-Line 35: "Compile the patterns.
-These are broken up incase some language tries to replace more than just the first instance of each" Line 42: "translate to human-readable code"
+<br>Line 35: "Compile the patterns.
+These are broken up incase some language tries to
+replace more than just the first instance of each"
+<br>Line 42: "translate to human-readable code"
-Line 45: "inject source code into the next file"
+<br>Line 45: "inject source code into the next file"
-Line 51: "this takes the list of arguments, and reorders them for the next language" Line 67: "the following four lines are generous estimates"
+<br>Line 51: "this takes the list of arguments, and reorders them for the next language"
+<br>Line 67: "the following four lines are generous estimates"

 Comments in source.py
-Line 1: "Everything here I learned from re-reading my group's project 1"
+<br>Line 1: "Everything here I learned from re-reading my group's project 1"